 - Their body wall is reinforced with spicules containing calcium or silicon, or spongin fibers made of protein.

 - They are hermaphrodite and fertilization is internal.
 They have a larval stage.

 - They reproduce asexually by gemmule (internal bud) formation.

 Phylum Cnidaria (Coelenterata)

-This phylum includes Hydra, sea anemone and jellyfish.
+The phylum Cnidaria includes Hydra, sea anemone and jellyfish.

 - They have a tissue level of organization, which means that their tissues do not form organs.